ana-roman/ChristmasCodingChallenge/README.md

 ^^.^^^..^^
 ```

-In ten rows, this larger example has 38 clean tiles.
+In ten rows, this larger example has 38 nice houses.

-***Starting with the map in your puzzle input, in a total of 40 rows (including the starting row), how many bags does santa need?
-(You estimate you need one bag for one tile)***
+Starting with the map in your puzzle input, in a total of 40 rows (including the starting row), how many treats does santa need?